 A second falsehood accompanies this first one—that the peoples of Central Europe sought to escape Communism so they could join the liberal democracies of the West.
 In its crudest form, this falsehood focuses on consumer goods as the touchstone—supposedly, people got tired of living with only being able to buy a narrow range of shoddy goods.
 Which is true, up to a point.
 I travelled in Hungary in the 1980s, as a teenager, and again immediately after the fall of Communism, throughout Central Europe, and there was certainly a dearth of decent consumer goods.
 But that was an ancillary problem to most people who lived there.
 In a less crude form, the falsehood held that oppressed peoples supposedly sought “democracy,” meaning “liberal democracy.”
 That is, they sought to receive a dubious package that included some increased freedoms, but mostly meant destruction of national cultures and traditions, sexual emancipation, erosion of religious belief, weakening of the rule of law, the strengthening of the state at the expense of private action, and the unfettered ability to vote for whatever was approved by the ruling classes, but nothing else.
 Havel’s essay gives the lie to all this, both directly and in the philosophy he conveys, which does not call for unfettered autonomy or personal emancipation, but the reconstruction of civil society along traditional lines.

-So, to take a local example, in 2015 Indiana passed an act offering limited protections for private religious freedoms as against government action, identical to the “Religious Freedom Restoration Act” in force for decades at the federal level.
+So, to take an example from my own state, Indiana, in 2015 Indiana passed an act offering limited protections for private religious freedoms as against government action, identical to the “Religious Freedom Restoration Act” in force for decades at the federal level.
 Immediately a consortium of social justice warriors, leftist corporate leaders (especially the pernicious Marc Benioff of Salesforce), and homosexual pressure groups forced its repeal.
 The substance of RFRA is irrelevant for current purposes, though.
-Instead, what is of interest is that immediately around the entire city of Indianapolis (and around the state) signs appeared in the window of most retail businesses, with a uniform, slick, professional design, saying “This Business Serves Everybody.”
+Instead, what is of interest is that immediately around the entire state signs appeared in the window of most retail businesses, with a uniform, slick, professional design, saying “This Business Serves Everybody.”
 Although RFRA was nowhere mentioned, and the logo was a heart, not a rainbow, everyone knew that the point of these signs was to declare opposition to RFRA and to show compliance with forced celebration of homosexuality.
 Indiana has no state-level law banning private discrimination against homosexuals (just like the federal government), but nobody even bothered to claim homosexuals were actually ever discriminated against in any way—instead, compulsory perceived ideological approval of the homosexual agenda was the only goal.
 These signs were distributed by going door-to-door and offering them to shopkeepers, with the implicit (or perhaps explicit) threat of blacklisting or a social media mob punishing the business if they refused.
-A massive hundred-foot version was also hung in the Indianapolis airport’s lobby, signaling the compliance of Indiana’s commercial interests, who eagerly jumped on the bandwagon of hate and bigotry against normalcy and against reality.
+A massive hundred-foot version was also hung in the airport’s lobby, signaling the compliance of Indiana’s commercial interests, who eagerly jumped on the bandwagon of hate and bigotry against normalcy and against reality.
 All this, of course, is wholly identical to Havel’s sign in the greengrocer’s window.

 The effect of this creeping totalitarianism is that only a tiny minority of people can now openly disagree with Left orthodoxy on a wide range of issues—people with nothing to lose, or nothing more to lose.
 Retirees, perhaps, though soon enough ways will be found to bring them to heel.
 Blue collar workers, in some cases.
 A few journalists, as well: Rod Dreher, for example, makes a living by being countercultural, and he is an invaluable leader.
 So far, it’s worked out for him, it appears—but, certainly, he could never go back to “regular” journalism.
 There is no revolving door between journalism and opinion, or journalism and politics, for conservatives, only for progressives.
 So, even most conservatives toe the line, and increasingly so.